British Rail: 1982–1997

-The uniformity of BR branding continued until the process of sectorisation was introduced in the 1980s.
-Certain BR operations such as Inter-City, Network SouthEast, Regional Railways or Rail Express Systems began to adopt their own identities, introducing logos and colour schemes which were essentially variants of the British Rail brand.
-Eventually, as sectorisation developed into a prelude to privatisation, the unified British Rail brand disappeared, with the notable exception of the Double Arrow symbol, which has survived to this day and serves as a generic trademark to denote railway services across Great Britain.
-The BR Corporate Identity Manual is noted as a piece of British design history and there are plans for it to be re-published.
+The uniformity of British Rail branding continued until the process of sectorisation was introduced in the 1980s.
+Certain operations such as InterCity, Network SouthEast, Regional Railways or Rail Express Systems began to adopt their own identities, introducing logos and colour schemes which were essentially variants of the British Rail brand.
+Eventually, as sectorisation developed into a prelude to privatisation, the unified British Rail brand disappeared, with the notable exception of the Double Arrow symbol, which has survived to this day.
+The British Rail Corporate Identity Manual is noted as a piece of British design history and there are plans for it to be re-published.